terekt/Maxroll-Loot-Filters/README.md

 # Maxroll Loot Filters for Last Epoch
-Welcome to Maxroll's repository of loot filters for the game Last Epoch!
+Welcome to Maxroll's repository of leveling loot filters for Last Epoch!

 Our filters are tailored for each build and are designed to help you manage your loot more efficiently.